biolink/biolink-model/docs/Snv.md

 ## Parents

- *  is_a: [SequenceVariant](SequenceVariant.md) - An allele that varies in its sequence from what is considered the reference allele at that locus.
+ *  is_a: [SequenceVariant](SequenceVariant.md) - A sequence_variant is a non exact copy of a sequence_feature or genome exhibiting one or more sequence_alteration.

 ## Attributes